Historic villa façade with symmetrical wooden windows and classical architectural detailing

 About the Founder

-Michael Müller began his career as a craftsman, building a deep understanding of materials, construction, and detail from the ground up.
+Michael Müller began his professional career as a craftsman and, over more than three decades, developed a deep understanding of materials, construction, production, and architectural requirements.

-In the past 15 years, he held leading responsibility for the development and delivery of complex window and façade solutions — including his work with KORN and Tischler & Sohn, both well-established companies known for demanding architectural projects.
+During the past fifteen years, he held leading responsibility for the development and realization of complex window and façade solutions, including his work for KORN and Tischler und Sohn, both established companies known for demanding architectural projects.

 A system for architects and partners